taurushq-io/smart-wallet-7702/README.md

 ### Why CREATE2 only

-CREATE2 addresses are fully deterministic — they depend only on the deployer address, salt, and bytecode.
+CREATE2 addresses are fully deterministic: they depend only on the deployer address, salt, and bytecode.
 This makes them pre-computable and consistent across chains.
 CREATE addresses depend on the EVM account nonce, which is fragile and hard to track alongside the separate ERC-4337 EntryPoint nonce.

 ### Usage Example